texne/proficiency.cs.illinois.edu/index.md

    * Plan on a 1-2 day delay for us to get you onto the roster(s) for your chosen exam(s).
    * Sign up for a specific test time on PrairieTest via [the CBTF's website](https://cbtf.engr.illinois.edu/).

+To check if you have been added to the roster, go to [the CBTF's website](https://cbtf.engr.illinois.edu/) and look on PrairieTest.
+The delay is somewhat variable, since it depends on when we next check the sign-up form.

 Yes, this is a bit clumsy.
 We're working around some technical issues beyond our control.

 It's ok to fill out [this form](https://forms.illinois.edu/sec/1454078509)